simoninireland/epydemic/doc/tutorial/build-sir.rst

 Building the model
 ------------------

 We can now build the model ready for simulation.
-There are tfour elements to this:
+There are four elements to this:

 1. Collect the parameters we need, which are passed to us in a dict.
 2. Create the compartments.
 3. Create the loci that track the nodes and edges we need to perform actions on.
 4. Define the events we want to happen to nodes or edges at these loci.

-The code to do this:
+The code to do this is:

 .. code-block:: python